Foreign tax relief

 - United States

-The following totalization agreements are in progress:
+The following totalisation agreements are in progress (not yet in force):

 - Portuguese Speaking Countries Multilateral Agreement: Angola, Cabo Verde, Guinea Bissau, Mozambique, Portugal, Sao Tome and Principe, and East Timor.